AmrGanz/MachineConfigAnalyzer/README.md

 ~~~
 # ./mca.sh decode mc-file.yaml
 ~~~
 The `decode` option can work with multiple MachineConfig files at the same time.
-It will create a separate directory for each MachineConfig file, the name of the directory is the name of the MachineConfig resource `extracted from the YAMl file` and not the name of the YAML file itself.

-The name of the directory will also be prefixed with the `creationTimestamp` part, for example:
+It will create a separate directory for each MachineConfig file, the name of the directory is `metdata.name`-`metadata.creationTimestamp` parts of the YAML file, for example:
 ~~~
 # ./mca.sh mc-file1.yaml mc-file2.yaml mc-file3.yaml